sinarazi/Froth_flotation_Computer_Vision/README.md

 # Instance_segmentation_froth_flotation

 Final project of university of Tabriz.
-An state-of-the-art project based on froth flotataion process
+An state-of-the-art project based on froth flotataion process, and the dataset is shown below.

 <img src ="Images/1.png" width="300">